 TYPS Pilot Study Findings: March 2018

-We interviewed 30 youth who had been in foster care.
-The majority of study participants (n=24) reported aging out of foster care at 18 years old without a permanent legal guardian.
+Most pilot study participants (n=24) reported aging out of foster care at 18 years old without a permanent legal guardian.
 Of these, five participants reported failed reunifications with their birth family that had allowed them to exit foster care temporarily.
-Another five participants experienced disrupted adoptions resulting in three of these participants returning to foster care.
+Another five participants experienced disrupted adoptions, resulting in three of these participants returning to foster care.
 Two participants reported adoption discontinuity after age 18.
-With both participants, the state assumed that the adoption would provide a forever family, but the youth entered young adulthood with no support.
+With both participants, the state assumed adoption would provide a forever family, but the youth entered adulthood with no support.

 1. Authentic relationships matter most;